OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Ethernet-Bridge.md

 [//]: # (The Steps)

-## Step 1: Connect Omega with WiFi
+## Step 1: Connect Omega WiFi to the Internet

-// change this sentence
-This step is fairly easy, and there are a lot of tutorials tell us how to do so in different ways.
+To begin, you'll need to establish a wireless connection to the Internet on your Omega.
 Follow this [guide](../Get-Started) to learn more on how to set up your Omega.

 [//]: # (Step 2)